 In addition to this, the added bulk of the drive allows it to dissipate more heat.
 This makes it capable of having more power-hungry controllers that would be unfeasible in an SD format (because it both draws more power than small handheld devices could provide and heats up significantly).

-The gist of all of this is that each platform was designed to work in specific environments.
-SD cards are best used for storing files and playing them back, while SSDs are optimized for running the operating system partition of a computer and everything such a task would demand.
+Overall, each platform was designed to work in specific environments.
+SD cards are best used for storing files and playing them back, while SSDs are optimized for running the operating system partition of a computer.
 One has a simpler role while the other needs to be smarter and more adaptable.
 It’s not just a question of speed here but also one about workflow and versatility.

 Since multi-level cell (MLC) means “two or more bits per cell,” some companies will not use TLC or QLC terms to describe their drives.
 If you’re looking at an SSD’s specs and it says something like “3-bit MLC,” that just means it’s a triple-level cell (TLC) drive.

 2. Why is cache so important?